TawbeBaker/React-Website-Template/components/README.md

 4. **Open your browser:**
    The development server will start and show you the URL (usually [http://localhost:3000](http://localhost:3000)).
    If port 3000 is busy, Next.js will automatically use the next available port (3001, 3002, etc.).

-### Verification

-After starting the development server, you should see:

-- ✅ Server running message with the local URL
-- ✅ No build errors in the terminal
-- ✅ Website loads in browser with dark theme by default
-- ✅ Theme toggle button in the header works
-- ✅ All pages and components load correctly

-If you encounter any issues, check the [Troubleshooting](#troubleshooting) section below.

 ### First Time Setup